[Art/Culture] Saul Steinberg: Paper Bag Masks (1914-1999)

-This idea has only become more solidified in today's hyper-connected and simultaneously disconnected world, we all live amid a fragmented culture of vapid social reality and surface level filter-heavy veiner.
-The charming and arresting dystopian narrative running through Steinberg's masks are more relevant than ever, especially with the 2020 pandemic, which has ushered an age where masks are required when venturing into the public sphere.
+This idea has only become more solidified in today's hyper-connected and simultaneously disconnected world, we all live amidst a fragmented culture of vapid social reality and surface level filter-heavy veiner.
+The charming and arresting dystopian narrative running through Steinberg's masks are more relevant than ever with the 2020 pandemic, which has ushered an age where masks are required to be worn when venturing into the public sphere.

 Steinberg produced and illustrated hundreds of these ingenious paper-bag masks, with an array of social species, from glamorous socialite to the alienated and disenfranchised.
 The paper masks were made famous with photographs taken by Inge Morath of the artist and his friends donning the masks and posing in various setting, from lavish dinner parties to eerie isolated portrait shots.
 Steinberg was always regarded to be a true artistic polymath and renaissance man who was always crossing the boundaries of art by exploring new abstract and uncharted visual territory.